nyu-dh/nyu-dh.github.io/source/funding/seed-grants/faq.md

     a: |
       The Digital Humanities Seed Grants are intended to provide start-up funding for projects in their initial stages.
 While projects that have already received external funding are likely beyond the initial stages and would not be appropriate for a Seed Grant, projects that have received internal funding may be eligible if they are still in a preliminary phase.
   "Applications FAQ":
-  - q: "Can I talk to someone about my application in advance?"
-    a: |
-      Questions about project viability and scoping can be directed to [dh.help@nyu.edu](mailto:dh.help@nyu.edu).
   - q: "How long should the application be?"
     a: |
       Proposals should not exceed three pages, plus a single-page budget summary, and any necessary letters of commitment.